apache/directory-fortress-realm/REALM-CONTEXT-SETUP.md

  -rw-rw-r-- 1 x y 1235 Jan 23 12:41 log4j.properties
  ...
  ```
- *Fortress needs all three files.*
+ *Fortress needs all three files in its classpath.*

-8. Redeploy web application to Tomcat.
+10. Redeploy web application to Tomcat.

-9. Login to the web application.
+11. Login to the web application.
 Users that successfully authenticate and have activated role(s) listed in auth-constraints have access to all resources matching the url-pattern(s).

-10. Verify that realm is operating properly per Tomcat server log:
+12. Verify that realm is operating properly per Tomcat server log:

  ```
  tail -f -n10000 $TOMCAT_HOME/logs/catalina.out